 G. The Company does not have any tax loss contingencies for which it is reasonably possible that the total liability will significantly increase within twelve months of the reporting date.

-H. The Company was not subject to the Repatriation Transition Tax at December 31, 2021 and 2020.
+H. The Company was not subject to the Repatriation Transition Tax at December 31, 2023 or 2022.

-I. The Company did not recognize any gross Alternative Minimum Tax credit at December 31, 2021 and 2020.
+I. The Company did not recognize any gross Alternative Minimum Tax credit at December 31, 2023 or 2022.